-How to Resurface your Driveway
+How to Resurface Your Driveway

-The task might sound daunting, but turns out, resurfacing your cracked concrete driveway is a great DIY project.
-Follow these simple steps and you’ll learn how to resurface your driveway in no time.
+Now that winter has passed and spring showers are practically over, it’s the best time to tackle those cracks and potholes in your driveway that seem to get worse each year.
+The task might sound daunting, but resurfacing your cracked concrete driveway is a pretty straightforward DIY project.
+Follow these simple steps and you’ll learn how to get it done in no time.

-- Apply cement paint.
 Cement paint is an age-old trick to get the stucco to bond to the existing cement driveway.
 Mix pure cement with water until you get the consistency of paint.
 Spritz your entire driveway with water before applying the cement paint.

-- Apply Stucco.
 Apply a thin layer of cement stucco to the driveway immediately following the cement paint application.